websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/devops/sharepoint-integration/enabling-liferays-rest-connector-to-sharepoint.md

 ```important::
    Since the REST connector uses Azure ACS with OAuth2 for SharePoint server authorization, ensure HTTPS support is enabled in your Server.
 ```

+## Updating to the Latest Version

+Previously, the Liferay REST Connector to SharePoint was named Liferay Connector for SharePoint.
+If the older version of the application is installed on your Liferay Server, follow these steps to install the latest version.

+1. Download the [Liferay REST Connector to SharePoint](https://web.liferay.com/marketplace/-/mp/application/105406871) as an LPKG file via the Liferay Marketplace.

+1. Stop the Liferay DXP server.

+1. Navigate to the [`[LIFERAY_HOME]/osgi/marketplace`](../../../../installation-and-upgrades/reference/liferay-home.md) folder, and replace the old LPKG file with the new one.

+1. Restart the Liferay DXP server.

+Once the server has finished restarting, the application is ready for use.

 ## Adding a SharePoint OAuth2 Configuration